 When I’m not siting in front of a computer, I’m usually taking photos (duh), listening to music (french touch ftw), enjoying a nice plate of food (sipping on some wine), or planning the next trip (would love to be a full-time traveler).

 Are you looking for someone to help you with a project?
 Want to buy a photo or a print of something you saw here?
 Or maybe you just want to say hi.
 Feel free to drop me a message at keoshi (at) keoshi.com.
 You can also reach me through twitter @keoshi.

-My first contact with photography was many years ago: I was 9 and my dad had a second-hand Olympus OM-10, which still works beautifully to this day.
-I watched how he passionately captured moments of my brother’s and my childhood, and was always fascinated by it.
-From then on, I immersed myself in the world of photography learning about cameras, light and all the technicalities of the craft.
+My first contact with photography happened many years ago — I was 9 and my dad had a second-hand Olympus OM-10, which still works beautifully to this day.
+I watched how he passionately captured moments of our lives and was always fascinated by it.
+From then on, I immersed myself in the world of photography learning about cameras, light, and all the technicalities of the craft.

 mutelife* is the culmination of several years of self-taught discipline, fun, and where I occasionally log special glimpses of my life.
 I also invite you to check out my instagram @keoshi.

 My first serious digital camera was a Sony DSC-P7 — that thing was 3.2 MP of awesomeness that I could take with me everywhere, and shoot whenever and how much I felt like.
 After a few years on xmas, my father bought my brother and I a Nikon D70, a true step up and very nice introduction to the DSLR world.